aleksander-juell/trafikkvakt/README.md

 2. **Register Families**: Add parent and child information
 3. **Create Weekly Schedule**: Generate duty assignments for a specific week
 4. **Manage Duties**: View, edit, and swap duties as needed
+5. **Track Changes**: View the audit log in the Configuration page to see all duty swaps and moves

+### Audit Log Feature

+The system includes comprehensive audit logging for duty changes:

+- **Automatic Tracking**: All duty swaps and moves are automatically logged
+- **Detailed Information**: Each log entry shows which children were affected, the positions involved, and when it happened
+- **View History**: Access the audit log from the Configuration page
+- **Auto-Clear**: The log is automatically cleared when using the auto-fill feature for a fresh start
+- **Manual Clear**: Option to manually clear the log if needed

+For detailed documentation about the audit log feature, see [AUDIT_LOG_DOCUMENTATION.md](AUDIT_LOG_DOCUMENTATION.md).

 ## Contributing